Last updated on August 13th, 2018

 Every business makes efforts to build brand identity in markets.
 The identity is essential to stand out in the competitive market where many small to big business are present.
 With a brand identity, a business can think of converting its customers into loyal buyers of products or services.

-However, when designing a logo, make sure that it is a unique logo.
-It should not contain any elements that are direct infringement of the copyright of the original logo.
+However, when you create a logo, make sure that it is a unique design.
+It should not contain any elements that are the direct infringement of the copyright of the original logo.
 In that case, your logo design will invite the legal penalties from the original logo owner.

 02. Copyrights Matter

 Copyright implies that the owner of the design has the exclusive right to commercial use and reproduction.
 It is important that the design should belong to you in a legal way.
-For those designers who aspire to make it big professionally, it is particularly important that you create a logo or any other design should be a legal piece.
+For those designers who aspire to make it big professionally, it is particularly important that you create a logo or any other design such as book cover designs should be a legal piece.
 So, you must avoid any borrowed graphics in your logo design.

 The designers should be aware of the things that they cannot have copyrights over.
 These things include titles, names, slogans, calendars, symbols, variations of letterings or colorings, and measurement charts.
 Most of these are protected by trademarks.
 Know that copyrighting is an act of using a trademarked item in varied ways such as citing a text or design as your own, using it in advertisements etc.